 Autism is a lifelong condition that affects how people perceive the world and interact with others.
 Very often, autistic people see, hear and feel the world in a different way.
 The social model of disability emphasises that autism is not an illness or disease and cannot be 'cured'.
 Indeed, the idea of a cure is deeply resented by many autistic people.
 With the right support and accommodations, all can live a fulfilling life of their own choosing.
-Many autistic people experience sensory-processing difficulties e.g. becoming overwhelmed by their environment, avoiding or not noticing certain sensations, or seeking
+Many autistic people experience sensory-processing difficulties e.g. becoming overwhelmed by their environment, avoiding or not noticing certain sensations, or seeking out certain sensations.

 It can also have an impact on their experience of and relationship to food, which can lead to health problems and/or misdiagnosis of an eating disorder.
-Autism is known as a specific because of the range. the way that these present in different people.
+Autism is known as a spectrum condition, both because of the range of issues that affect children and adults, and the way that these present in different people.